lilly-pad/FinalProjects-Wi21/README.md

 All students whose work is included here gave their explicit consent for their project to be included in this collection

+## Note: I worked as part of Group 074.